Giọng hát Việt: Format

 The Knockout Round was added in season two, adapting from the U.S version.
-At this round, two contestant from the same team are paired against each other to sing individually in succession.
+In this round, two contestants from the same team are paired against each other to sing individually in succession.
 Contestants are not informed who their opponents will be since coaches will decide the pairs directly onstage.
 At the end of the two performances, only one contestant will be saved by his/her coach to advance to the Live shows.

 In the live performance phase of the competition, contestants from each team compete against each other during a live broadcast.
-The television audience vote to save one contestant on each team, leaving the coach to decide live who they want to save and who will not move on.
-In the semi-final round, the public directly chooses between the two contestant left on each team based upon an online music video produced and released by the executive producers.
+The television audience vote to save one contestant from each team, leaving the coach to decide live who they want to save and who will not move on.
+In the semi-final round, the public directly chooses between the two contestants left on each team based upon an online music video produced and released by the executive producers.